Daniel-KM/Omeka-S-module-DerivativeImages/README.md

 TODO
 ----

-- Add options to select medias by type, all thumbnails or only missing ones, all types of thumbnails or not.
+- Add options to select all thumbnails or only missing ones, all types of thumbnails or not.
 - Manage creation of thumbnails for media without original (youtube…).